metabase/metabase/docs/developers-guide/driver-changelog.md

   `metabase.util.honey_sql_1_extensions.TypedHoneySQLForm`, respectively.
 Code that was referencing these classes should be updated to reference the new class names.

+- `metabase.util.honeysql-extensions/->AtTimeZone` has been removed; use
+  `metabase.util.honeysql-extensions/at-time-zone` instead.

 ## Metabase 0.45.0

 - `metabase.driver.sql-jdbc.connection/details->connection-spec-for-testing-connection` has been removed in Metabase